01 of 08

 Stamped Table Runner

-Stamping on textured fabric such as burlap or linen gives a lovely rustic feel to an item and this is a good complement to many decor themes.
+Stamping on textured fabric such as burlap or linen gives a lovely rustic feel to an item, and this is an excellent complement to many decor themes.
 Pick stamps which have large and bold designs, as very ornate stamped images will get lost on the texture of the fabric.Continue to 5 of 8 below.

 05 of 08

 Hand Stamped Pillow